NCEAS/metacat/docs/user/metacat/source/configuration.rst

 Token Configuration
 ..............................................
-A valid admin (auth) token and DataONE CA certificate is required for a Metacat v3.0.0 installation to function correctly (i.e. to handle private datasets).
+A valid admin (auth) token and DataONE CA certificate are required for a Metacat v3.0.0 installation to function correctly (i.e. to handle private datasets).
 Please `contact DataONE`_ to obtain a long-term auth token (valid for 1 year). **This is only an interim requirement**; a future release of Metacat will remove the need for this token.